santiagolepe/happy/README.md

-happy
+usr.tokenhappy
 =====

-Pivotal Tracker and Harvest integration
+Api for integration of Pivotal Tracker and Harvest

+Tools

+- Hapi framework

+- Mongoose

+- Bcrypt